Here comes this month’s *SMIT (Single Most Important Thing I have to tell you):

 A word about ‘relationships.’
 For years we’ve paid lip service to relationship-building in fundraising.
 But we too often thought of it in the back of our minds, with a lower case ‘r’.
 Now it’s got to be top of mind, with a capital ‘R’ and in bright lights.
 Simply put, if you want to get and retain donor-investors these days, you must, must, must build donor-centered relationships.
 Be kind to your supporters.

 “It really is about changing habits and thinking.
 Unfortunately, in the heat of meeting short-term goals and client needs, we (and Boards) tend to forget.”
-Be an elephant.

 “If you are only in “fundraising” and focus on soliciting an amount of money, people will see through this.
 But, if you truly believe in Philanthropy and the ultimate goals and who/ what that money will benefit, people will support your cause.”
 Believe.